Karen Dotrice: Early life

-Her father, Roy, was a Wireless Operator serving with 106 Squadron of the Royal Air Force and along with his other six crew was shot down and taken prisoner of war on the night of 2/3 May 1942.
+Roy was a Wireless Operator serving with 106 Squadron of the Royal Air Force, and along with his other six crew, was shot down and taken prisoner of war on the night of 2/3 May 1942.

 Dotrice was a toddler when her father joined the Shakespeare Memorial Theatre (later the Royal Shakespeare Company) in 1957.
-At four, she was ready to perform, making her début in an RSC production of The Caucasian Chalk Circle by Bertolt Brecht.
+At age four, Dotrice was ready to perform, making her debut in an RSC production of The Caucasian Chalk Circle by Bertolt Brecht.
 There, a Disney scout saw Dotrice and brought her to Burbank, California, to meet Walt Disney.